exakat/php-dictionary/dictionary/session.ini.rst

 Session
 -------

-Session support in PHP consists of a way to preserve certain data across subsequent accesses.
+Session support in PHP consists of a way to preserve certain data across subsequent accesses to the web server.

+By default, each query to a webserver is indenpendant from the others.
+With session, it is possible to keep some data on the server, and retrieve them at each access.

 It relies on the ``session_*`` functions, and the ``$_SESSION`` superglobal variable.

 .. code-block:: php